-- Border controls
+Border controls

-The details of individuals that are sanctioned for terrorist activities by the United Nations Council Resolutions or by primary or subsidiary legislation of the European Union, are registered on the national database "Stop-list" by the Counter-Terrorism Office of Department C'.
-Further, the details of people that are suspected for terrorist purposes are registered on the national database "Alert-list."
+Individuals, sanctioned for terrorist activities by the United Nations or by primary or subsidiary legislation of the European Union, are registered on the national database "Stop-list" by the Counter-Terrorism Office of Department C' and those, suspected for terrorist purposes are registered on the national database "Alert-list."

-The Cyprus Police Counter Terrorism Office also co-operates with the Police Aliens and Immigration Unit (Headquarters of the Department, the District Immigration Departments and the Airports and Ports).
-The major duties and responsibilities of the Aliens and Immigration Department are:

-- Effectively control aliens at entry and exit points (Airports and Ports) of the Republic of Cyprus
+The Cyprus Police Counter Terrorism Office co-operates with the Police Aliens and Immigration Unit (Headquarters of the Department, the District Immigration Departments and the Airports and Ports) which is responsible for preventing illegal immigration and employment of aliens and controlling aliens at the entry -exit points of the Republic of Cyprus.